 The moisture-retaining abilities of plastic mulch also mean that irrigation is almost certainly necessary, as no rain can penetrate it.
 Drip-tape laid under the plastic is therefore almost a must.
 Both mulch-layer sizes have a drip-tape laying accessory available, which will lay down one row of drip-tape under the plastic as you lay the plastic down.
-Another option is to lay down the drip-tape manually, before you lay the plastic mulch…if you want multiple rows of drip-tape per bed, this is your only option.
+Another option is to lay down the drip-tape manually, before you lay the plastic mulch…if you want multiple rows of drip-tape per bed, this is your best option.
+(It is possible to mount TWO drip-tape kits to lay two lines of drip-tape at once while you’re laying the plastic…but this really gets on the bulky & heavy side, so most folks prefer to just lay the drip-tape manually if more than one line is desired.)
 The drip-tape carrier works nicely with up to 1600-foot rolls of drip-tape (which we stock), but these are a higher price per-foot compared with larger rolls… so some folks buy one smaller roll and then re-use the spool and re-roll it off of a larger roll.
-Or, we also have an “expansion” accessory available for the drip-tape carrier to enable it to take up to a 3000 foot roll.
+OR, we also have an “expansion” accessory available for the drip-tape carrier to enable it to take up to a 3000 foot roll.
 (The disadvantage of this is that the larger roll is HEAVY and makes the implement harder to maneuver.)

 Dibble Wheel & frame mounted to Grillo G110 tractor